EPSRC Impact Acceleration Account

 - they have passed their Confirmation of Status examination

-- they are within two terms of submission of their thesis
+- they are within 12 months of submission of their thesis

 Please note that this scheme cannot fund additional research.
 EPSRC-funded DPhil students who are interested in follow-on funding to support academic impact should refer to the EPSRC Doctoral Prize scheme.